Categories Upper Cervical Care

 Now, why do chiropractors insist on correcting their patients’ posture?
 There is one simple answer: because this is how your body is supposed to be aligned in order to work properly.

-Poor posture means that you are putting excess pressure on a specific part of your body, instead of distributing it evenly across all joints, muscles, and ligaments.
+You are putting excess pressure on a specific part of your body, instead of distributing it evenly across all joints, muscles, and ligaments.
 Over time, this can lead to:

 • joint misalignments